tx00-web-en/Learning-Material-And-Tasks/material/scrum.md

 2. **Emergent:** The details of user stories and items should emerge over time, meaning they can evolve and be refined as the team gains a better understanding.
 It's not necessary for all details to be known upfront.

-3. **Estimated:** The product backlog items should have some level of estimation associated with them, typically in terms of effort (e.g., time).
+3. **Estimated:** The product backlog items should have some level of estimation associated with them, typically in terms of effort.
 This helps the team in planning and prioritization.

 4. **Prioritized:** The product backlog should be ordered by priority, with the most valuable and important items at the top.
 This helps the team focus on what's most critical for the product.